12 Surprising Reasons For Irregular Periods

 • Continuous birth control pill

-• Stress, affect both mental and physical health (4)
+• Stress, affects both mental and physical health (4)

-Birth control pills also face some adverse effects such as – nausea, headache, cramps, breast tenderness, increased vaginal discharge, and low libido.
+Birth control pills show adverse effects including nausea, headache, cramps, breast tenderness, increased vaginal discharge, and low libido.

 These pills are mainly used to prevent cramps, excessive bleeding, etc but excessive use leads to irregular periods (5)